 COVID-19 health and safety protocols continue to evolve.
-Wharton Center presents the best in performing arts from all over the world.
-As a presenter, Wharton Center will implement all COVID-19 protocols as required by each artist/show contract.
-Please review the event page for your performance for more information on requirements.
+Please review the event page and Helpful Tips email for your performance date for the most up-to-date information on requirements.

-- A link to each performance’s digital program book will be included in the Helpful Tips email sent two days before your event.
+A link to each performance’s digital program book and event page will be included in the Helpful Tips email sent two days before your event.

 What to Expect When you Arrive

 Wharton Center staff and volunteers are required to be vaccinated or have received an exemption.

 Patrons who do not comply with COVID-19 policies will not be permitted entry into the facility or may be escorted out of the facility.

 Wharton Center’s HVAC system has been tested and balanced using Merv13 filters.